-- If your system is running on a supported Microsoft[®] Windows[®] operating system: - From the Dell Systems Management Tools and Documentation DVD, the autorun GUI displays when you insert the DVD.
-Select the Content Manager option. - From the Dell Systems Build and Update Utility CD, extract /contentmanager/win/wincontent.exe to a location of your choice.
-Double-click the contentmanager.exe file.

-- If your system is running on a supported Linux operating system: - From the Dell Systems Build and Update Utility CD and the Dell Systems Management Tools and Documentation DVD, go to /contentmanager/lin/lincontent.tar.
+- If your system is running on a supported Microsoft® Windows® operating system: - From the Dell Systems Management Tools and Documentation DVD, the autorun GUI displays when you insert the DVD.
+Select the Content Manager option. - If your system is running on a supported Linux operating system: - From the Dell Systems Management Tools and Documentation DVD, go to /contentmanager/lin/lincontent.tar.
 Extract the lincontent.tar file to a location of your choice and run the ./contentmanager script to launch the contentmanager application from this location.